TechBridgeWorld/TechCafeGames/readme.txt

 - change fire sprite for boost
 - change obstacles to cars
 - make obstacles unhittable & semi-transparent when in boost
+- change spawn rate of powerups, obstacles, coins, etc.
+- stop gas from decreasing when in boost?
+- obstacle & powerups shouldn't overlap
+- show # of right vs wrong